BogdanPurdea/Applied-Computational-Intelligence-UBB/Year1_Semester2_AutonomousDriving/AD_HomeWorkTasks.md

 ## 📖 9.1 Definitions of Technical Terms

-Mathematical solution to the Generalized Intersection over Union (GIoU).

 * **Bounding Box ($b$ or $\hat{b}$)**: A rectangular border drawn around an object;
 * **Intersection ($I$)**: The overlapping area shared by two bounding boxes.
 The formula is $|b \cap \hat{b}|$;
 * **Union ($U$)**: The total combined area covered by both bounding boxes.
 The formula is $|b \cup \hat{b}|$;